abhishek9sharma/sarathi/README.md

 #### Ask Questions
 You can ask general coding questions to the assistant:

-- Run `sarathi ask -q "How do I reverse a list in Python?"`
+- Run `sarathi chat -q "How do I reverse a list in Python?"`

 #### Interactive Chat Mode
 Start a persistent, interactive session where the assistant can help you edit code, run tests, and answer complex queries.